 Memory cafés provide an opportunity for people with dementia, carers and the community to interact, laugh, and talk together.
-Regular social connection and social support are important for carers with emotional support being critical in reducing the psychological vulnerability of carers.
+These destination events can make a major difference to the wellbeing and quality of life of people with dementia.
+Regular social connection and social support are also important for carers with emotional support being critical in reducing the psychological vulnerability of carers.

 The Connect Café project has been supported by a Liveable Communities Program grant from the Department of Premier & Cabinet’s Sport, Recreation and Communities Division.
 Funding enabled the Dementia-Friendly Central Coast project team to develop and implement a creative arts program and weekly memory (type) café called the ‘Connect Café’ in the first half of 2018.

 This first program of the Connect Café facilitated a space for people to come together and share in social activities and refreshments in the Gnomon Room at the Ulverstone Wharf Precinct.
 The Connect Café program was well received in the community and two more programs followed in the same format throughout 2018.
 The continued enthusiasm and interest in the Dementia-Friendly Central Coast Connect Café project reflects the community spirit in Central Coast.